 If you’re taking a room down to the studs or working with new construction, I would NOT recommend installing this type of faux 1/4″ shiplap directly to studs.
 You should have drywall behind the shiplap.

-If you have large patched areas on the wall like I did, you can start by applying a primer to the wall.
+If you have large patched areas on the wall as I did, you can start by applying a primer to the wall.
 We used this primer, which is made specifically for kitchen and baths.
+Learn when and why you need to use primer in this article.

 If your wall doesn’t have large patched areas and is already painted, you can start by painting the wall behind the shiplap the color that your shiplap will be.